mui/material-ui/docs/pages/api/linear-progress.md

 # LinearProgress API

 <p class="description">The API documentation of the LinearProgress React component.
-Learn more about the properties and the CSS customization points.</p>
+Learn more about the props and the CSS customization points.</p>

 ```js
 import { LinearProgress } from '@material-ui/core';